Kerry Carpenter Player Props: Tigers vs. Rays

 Kerry Carpenter At The Plate

-- Carpenter is batting .252 with eight doubles, a triple, 11 home runs and 18 walks.
+- Carpenter is batting .257 with nine doubles, a triple, 11 home runs and 18 walks.

+- In 55.2% of his 67 games this season, Carpenter has picked up at least one hit.
+He's also had 16 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.